nicholasdille/docker-setup/docs/concepts.md

 # Concepts

-`docker-setup` packages tools into dedicated container images.
+`uniget` packages tools into dedicated container images.
 These images are created `FROM scratch` and contain only one tool without dependencies.

 The CLI is a statically linked Go binary and is used to discover, install and update tools.